MicrosoftDocs/sql-docs/docs/integration-services/change-data-capture/change-data-capture-designer-for-oracle-by-attunity.md

 -   CDC Instance Properties Editor: This dialog box is used to edit any existing Oracle CDC Service instance.
 For information about editing the CDC instance properties, see [Edit Instance Properties](../../integration-services/change-data-capture/edit-instance-properties.md).

- The Microsoft® Change Data Capture Designer and Service for Oracle by Attunity for Microsoft SQL Server® 2016 are part of the SQL Server 2016 Feature Pack.
+ The MicrosoftÂ® Change Data Capture Designer and Service for Oracle by Attunity for Microsoft SQL ServerÂ® 2016 are part of the SQL Server 2016 Feature Pack.
 Download components of the Feature Pack from the [SQL Server 2016 Feature Pack web page](https://go.microsoft.com/fwlink/?LinkId=746297).

 ## In This Documentation